jkeohan/scatterplot-workshop/module-1-importing-data.md

   }
 }
 ```
-As we review the function we notice there is a render function being called however it has yet been created so let's do that.
-Above the getData() function call let's create a new **render** function and console.log the data.
+As we review the function we notice there is a render function being called, however, it has not yet been created so let's do that.
+Above the getData() function call, let's create a new **render** function and console.log the data.

 ```
 function render(data) {